jasonchun7/hw-3-password-generator/README.md

 ![no value](Assets/images/invalidvalue.gif)

-Once you've done that, then it asks if you want lowercase and uppercase letters, any numbers, and special characters.
+Once you've input a value, then it asks if you want lowercase and/or uppercase letters, numbers, and/or special characters.

 ![selections](Assets/images/selections.gif)